 - When blood pressure is being checked, take nice deep breaths

-- Record your own blood pressure in the weeks (or months) leading up to your appointment, we can then average these out.
+- Record your own blood pressure in the weeks (or months) leading up to your appointment, please make sure as per the CAA that you have over 14 readings.
+We can then average these out.
 Please click for a Home_blood_pressure_diary you may wish to use.
 If you do decide to record your own blood pressure, please measure your blood pressure by:

 - Record two consecutive seated measurements, at least 1 minute apart